Not sure how to pick the Google Ads bid strategy that’s right for you?

 For example, if your objective is traffic, you could go with either Manual CPC or Maximize Clicks.

-Both of those options are good for driving traffic and allow you to set your own daily budgets, but manual gives you more control.
+Both of those options are good for driving traffic and each allows you to set your own daily budgets, but manual gives you more control.

-Again, this is why it’s important to thoroughly A/B test your bidding strategies to see which ultimately gets the desired results
+Again, this is why it’s important to thoroughly A/B test your bidding strategies to see which ultimately gets the desired results.
+That’s how you’ll maximize conversion with Google Ads.

 Consider Your Budget When Determining Your Google Ads Bid Strategy